 Select the hex and roll 1d6.
-If the dieroll is equal to or less than the unit's smoke-laying capability (delineated in module-specific rules), place a Smoke 1 marker on the hex.
+If the die roll is equal to or less than the unit's smoke-laying capability (delineated in module-specifc rules), place a Smoke 1 marker on the hex.
 Regardless of whether the attempt was successful, place an Ops Complete marker on the unit that attempted to lay smoke.
 Smoke is blocking terrain with a TM of +1.
 The TM is added to the hex's existing TM.
 Hence a smoked Forest hex has a TM of +3.
 Units firing from a smoked hex subtract one (-1) from their DFT die-roll and add one (+1) to their OFT to-hit roll.

 In the Administrative Phase after the Smoke 1 is laid, replace the marker with a Smoke 2 marker.
-In the next Phase remove the Smoke 2 Admin Phase, remove the Smoke 2 marker.
+In the next Admin Phase, remove the Smoke 2.